kimkj2013/bullshit-performance-std/README.md

 ### Command Line flags ###
 `-k` / `--keep` by default, upon completion, this program deletes the created `bull.shit` file.
 Enabling this option will prevent this from happening so that you are free to use the bullshit for your own nefarious purposes.

 `-v` / `--verbose` this will print all 50 million strings of bullshit directly to your console for your viewing pleasure.
 This is not recommended, as it will take for fucking ever.
 Seriously, don't do this.
 If you really want to look at all that bullshit, either watch the news or use the `-k` flag and view the bullshit with Vim/less/more/cat.
 This is incompatable with the `--terse` argument, as the options are inherently mutually exclusive.
+This will also prevent the program from writing to the file, showing the banner, and calculating the time.
+See the `--force` flag below for details.

+`-f` / `--force` by default, when the `--verbose` flag is used, the output is restricted to just bullshit.
+While there is not inherently anything wrong with, this you may still want the `bull.shit` file to be created, and you may be curious about the time that it takes.
+This flag will cause the normal behavior of file writing and time printing to take place.

 `-n` / `--newline` by default, this program will write the bullshit to the file with no other characters, 100% pure, uncut bullshit.
 If you'd like your bullshit to look a little nicer, use this flag, and a newline character will be appended to each bullshit word, and you'll have one bullshit on each line.